shilpavijay/All-About-Books/README.md

-ALLBOUTBOOKS
+ALLBOUTBOOKS -
-A CMS for books built using Mezzanine.
+A CMS for viewing and shopping Books built using Mezzanine and Cartridge.
 Packages used:  South and Django-compressor